open-forest-observatory/geograypher/CONTRIBUTING.md

 If you are adding a branch to this repository, please use the following convention: `{feature, bugfix, hotfix, release, docs}/{developer initials}/{short-hyphenated-description}`.
 For example, `docs/DR/add-branch-naming-convention` for this change.
 For a description of the prefixes, please see [here](https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534).

 # Docstrings
 For documentation, we use the [Google](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/google.md) format.
 I personally use [VSCode autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) plugin for templating.
+Keeping the docstrings up-to-date is essential because we automatically integrate them into our documentation.
+If the docstrings are outdated, the docstrings shown on the documentation will also outdated.

 # Type hints
 Typing hints, as introduced by [PEP 484](https://peps.python.org/pep-0484/), are strongly encouraged.
 This helps provide additional documentation and allows some code editors to make additional autocompletes.

-# Contributing to MkDocs
+# Updating Documentation with MkDocs

 ### Step 1: Create a Conda Environment

+First, navigate to the root directory of the project.

-First, create a new Conda environment with Python 3.10 and activate it:
+Then create a new Conda environment with Python 3.10 and activate it:
 ```
 conda create --name docs-env python=3.10
 conda activate docs-env